fbpx Skip to content

 What is the difference between an orthopaedic mattress and a mattress for a bad back?

 An orthopaedic mattress is a marketing label applied to extra firm products.
-A mattress suitable for a bad back is one that is specifically matched to your bodyweight, sleeping position, and comfort preference, so that your spine is held in a neutral position throughout the night and you can move freely without effort.
+A mattress that is genuinely suitable for a bad back is one matched to your bodyweight, sleeping position, and comfort preference so that your spine is held in a neutral position throughout the night and you can move freely without effort.
 These are two very different things.
-The best mattress for a bad back is not defined by its firmness but by how well its support unit and comfort layers match your individual physiology.
+The best mattress for a bad back is not defined by its firmness label but by how well its support unit and comfort layers match your individual physiology.

-Should I sleep on a firm or soft mattress with a bad back?
+Should I choose a firm or soft mattress for back pain?

 What sleeping position is best for a bad back?

-Side sleeping with the knees slightly bent is generally considered the most spine-neutral position for most bad back sufferers, though this depends on the specific nature of the back complaint.
+Side sleeping with the knees slightly bent is generally considered the most spine-neutral position for most back pain sufferers, though this depends on the specific nature of the complaint.
 Back sleeping is also well-tolerated provided the mattress has sufficient give in the lumbar region to support the natural curve of the lower spine.
 Front sleeping is generally the most problematic for lower back pain as it tends to push the lumbar spine into extension.
-Whatever your sleeping position, the mattress needs to be matched to it, not the other way around.
+Whatever your sleeping position, the mattress needs to be matched to it rather than the other way around.

 Is memory foam bad for a bad back?

 For many people, yes.
-Memory foam is viscoelastic, meaning it moulds under heat and pressure, which sounds comfortable but in practice tends to hold you in one position throughout the night.
-If you have a bad back, your body needs to be able to move and readjust easily during sleep without conscious effort.
+Memory foam is viscoelastic, meaning it moulds under heat and pressure, which sounds beneficial but in practice tends to hold you in one position throughout the night.
+If you have a bad back your body needs to move and readjust freely during sleep without conscious effort.
 Memory foam resists that movement.
 It also retains body heat, which is relevant for anyone with an inflammatory component to their back pain.
 A responsive natural fibre pocket spring mattress allows far greater ease of movement and is significantly cooler to sleep on.

 Does bedding affect back pain during sleep?

 More than most people realise.
-If you are sleeping under a synthetic duvet on a foam mattress, you are compounding the heat problem significantly.
+Sleeping under a synthetic duvet on a foam mattress compounds the heat problem considerably.
 Elevated sleeping temperature interferes with the body’s overnight anti-inflammatory processes and can make pain feel more acute in the morning.
-Switching to a natural Wool duvet and breathable Cotton bedding helps maintain a cooler, more stable sleeping environment, which supports better quality sleep and more effective overnight recovery for the musculoskeletal system.
+Switching to a natural Wool duvet with breathable Cotton bedding helps maintain a cooler, more stable sleeping environment, which supports better quality sleep and more effective overnight recovery for the musculoskeletal system.

 Summary